khaister/khaister.github.io/resume/khai_nguyen.typ

 #role(title: "Senior Software Engineer", org_url: "apartments.com", start: "Aug 2019", end: "Mar 2022")

 - Designed and implement Messaging system using RESTful Web API and background service components, deployed to AWS-hosted VPC
-- Built a web service from scratch to support Online Tour Scheduling functionalities for multi-family communities
+- Built a web service from scratch to support Tour Scheduling functionalities for apartment communities
-- On-boarded new team members onto various projects within Apartments.com codebase
 - Mentored associate developers on software engineering in general, business domain knowledge, and development process
 - Led technical interviews during hiring process to evaluate potential candidates for team
 - Led/collaborated with team members at all experience levels and coordinated with stakeholders to unblock process and ensure features were delivered as specified and in a timely manner